 SACAT decisions that cannot be reviewed

-In some cases there will be a right of appeal to the Supreme Court against those decisions.
-The decision you receive from SACAT will state whether you have a right of appeal to the Supreme Court.
+In some cases there will be a right of appeal to the Supreme Court against decisions that SACAT cannot internally review.
+You should seek independent legal advice about whether you have a right of appeal.

 Applying for an internal review